gluster/glusterdocs/Administrator Guide/Performance Tuning.md

     ```

 ## Directory operations
-Along with enabling the metadata caching, the following options can be set to increase directory operations:
+Along with enabling the metadata caching, the following options can be set to
+increase performance of directory operations:

    ### Directory listing Performance:

-   1. Enable Parallel-readdir
+   - Enable `parallel-readdir`
     ```
     # gluster volume set <VOLNAME> performance.readdir-ahead on
     # gluster volume set <VOLNAME> performance.parallel-readdir on
     ```

    ### File/Directory Create Performance

-   1. Enable nl-cache
+   - Enable `nl-cache`
     ```
     # gluster volume set <volname> group nl-cache
     # gluster volume set <volname> nl-cache-positive-entry on
     ```

-The above command also enables cache-invalidation and increases the timeout to 10 minutes
+The above command also enables cache invalidation and increases the timeout to
+10 minutes

 ## Small file Read operations
 For use cases with dominant small file reads, enable the following options